Have you heard of Indy Honor Flight?

 After we return to Indy, each veteran enters the auditorium, one at a time, as their name is announced.
 A crowd of more than 3,000 people welcomes them to banners, noisemakers, and cheers!

 Yea, I got choked up too!!

-For many veterans, especially Vietnam-era, they came home to mistreatment, harassment, being spit on and worse.
+Many veterans, especially Vietnam-era, came home to mistreatment, harassment, being spit on, and worse.
 Many of them never received a proper Hero’s welcome.

 Can you see why I’m so excited about this opportunity?
 I look forward to posting updates.
-Take a moment to join my Facebook group to stay updated with pictures and stories.
+Please take a moment to join my Facebook group to stay updated with pictures and stories.

 I do need your help!

 But, it’s not what you think!
-I am going to ask you to play a special part in the huge event that happens during the flight back.
-To find out more about it and what easy task you can do to make sure Bob gets a proper thank you, join my pop-up Facebook group.
+I will ask you to play a particular part in the massive event during the flight back.
+Join my pop-up Facebook group to find out more about it and what easy task you can do to make sure Bob gets a proper thank you.

-I will add a post for those that actually want to make a donation or even want to bring their family and attend the welcome-home ceremony.
+I will add a post for those who want to donate or bring their family and attend the welcome-home ceremony.